-In the current 2020-21 tax year, you can put up to £20,000 into tax-efficient ISAs.
-You can split your allowance between a cash, investment, innovative finance and a lifetime ISA1 if you want to and all gains will be free from income tax, tax on dividends and capital gains tax.
+In the current 2023-24 tax year, you can put up to £20,000 into tax-efficient ISAs.
+You can split your allowance between a cash, investment, innovative finance, and a lifetime ISA and all gains will be free from income tax, tax on dividends and capital gains tax.
 However, with a lifetime ISA, you can only pay in up to £4,000.

-Here, we look at how to choose investments for your investment ISA if you’ve decided that an investment ISA is suitable for you.
-You should bear in mind that investments can fall in value as well as rise.
-You may get back less than you put in.
+Here, we look at how to choose investments for your investment ISA, if you’ve decided that’s suitable for you.
+You should bear in mind that investments can fall in value as well as rise, and you may get back less than you put in.

-Remember that if you invest outside an ISA, you won’t pay tax on profits made unless they are above the annual CGT allowance, which is £12,300 in the 2020-21 tax year.
-Profits that exceed this are subject to tax at 10% or 20% depending on your tax band.
-When you invest in an ISA, even if the profit you make is above this £12,300 threshold, you won’t have to pay CGT.
+Remember that if you invest outside an ISA, you won’t pay tax on profits made unless they are above the annual capital gains tax (CPT) allowance, which is £6,000 in the 2023-24 tax year.
+Profits above this will be taxed at 10% or 20% depending on your tax band.
+Other rates apply for a residential property.
+When you invest in an ISA, even if the profit you make is above this £6,000 threshold, you won’t have to pay CGT.

-Similarly, the first £2,000 of dividends earned from investments held outside an investment ISA, are tax-free.
+Similarly, the first £1,000 of dividends earned from investments held outside an investment ISA, are tax-free.
 This is known as the dividend allowance.
-If you exceed this threshold, you will be taxed at a rate of 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.
+If you go over this threshold, you'll be taxed at a rate of 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.
 All dividends received on shares held in an ISA are tax-free.

 There’s also no tax to pay on any interest you earn from cash, funds, gilts or bonds within an ISA.
-Outside an ISA, the personal savings allowance (PSA) introduced in April 2016, enables basic-rate taxpayers to earn up to £1,000 interest in savings income a year tax-free, or £500 for higher-rate taxpayers.
-Additional rate taxpayers aren’t entitled to this allowance.
+Outside an ISA, the personal savings allowance (PSA) lets basic-rate taxpayers earn up to £1,000 interest in savings income a year tax-free, or £500 for higher-rate taxpayers.
+Additional rate taxpayers don’t have this allowance.

 Bear in mind that tax rules can and do alter over time, and the value of any favourable tax treatment to you will depend on your individual circumstances, which can also change.